open-quantum-safe/liboqs/README.md

 This will generate:

 - `liboqs.a`: A static library with implementations for the algorithms listed in "Contents" above.
 - `test_rand`: A simple test harness for the random number generator.
-This will output some bytes from the PRNG.
+This will test the distance of PRNG output from uniform using statistical distance.
 - `test_kex`: A simple test harness for the default key exchange algorithm.
-This will output key exchange messages, and indicate whether the parties agree on the session key or not.
+This will output key exchange messages; indicate whether the parties agree on the session key or not over a large number of trials; and measure the distance of the sessions keys from uniform using statistical distance.

 ## Documentation